 Game is more concentrated around the permanent water during the dry season (Apr - Oct) with it becoming very hot in the later months.
 The heronries become active as the migrant birds return to Botswana from September through November, and general bird watching is excellent throughout the summer months.
 The rainy season (Nov - Apr) invigorates the lush scenery with wild flowers, dramatic thundershowers, spectacular sunsets and the birthing season brings great predator and prey interaction.

 DAY 7 & 8: POM POM CAMP, OKAVANGO DELTA

-After an early morning activity and breakfast, guests will be transferred to Pom Pom Camp by light aircraft, where they will stay for 2 nights.
+After an early morning activity and breakfast, you will be transferred to Pom Pom Camp by light aircraft for a 2 night stay.